-Iraqi forces retake more areas from Kurds
+Iraqi Kurds 'withdraw to 2014 lines'

-The positions in Nineveh province, including the Mosul Dam, had been captured by Kurdish Peshmerga fighters over the past three years during fighting with so-called Islamic State.

-Earlier this week, soldiers, police and special forces took control of the city of Kirkuk and nearby oilfields.

-The operation came weeks after the Kurds held an independence referendum.
+The military operation came three weeks after the Kurds held an independence referendum, which Iraq's prime minister said was now a "thing of the past".

+Mr Abadi called for dialogue with the Kurdistan Regional Government on Tuesday night, saying he wanted a "national partnership" based on Iraq's constitution.

-Voters in the autonomous Kurdistan Region and disputed areas then controlled by the Peshmerga overwhelmingly backed secession, but the vote was declared illegal by the Arab-led central government in Baghdad.
+People living in the Kurdistan Region and the disputed areas overwhelmingly backed secession in the referendum, but Mr Abadi declared it illegal and rejected calls from Kurdish leaders for negotiations.

-Iraqi Prime Minister Haider al-Abadi subsequently ordered troops to take control of all areas claimed by both his government and the Kurdish authorities.

 - Kirkuk: Iraq's war within a war